 ORC Chapter 2925.14 defines drug paraphernalia as any equipment, material, or product used or intended to use for cultivating, manufacturing, processing, preparing, producing, ingesting, packaging, containing, storing, or concealing.
 Under this law, it is illegal to use, sell or advertise for sale drug paraphernalia.

-Although marijuana is considered a Schedule I substance, it is treated differently from other drugs in in this category.
+Although marijuana is considered a Schedule I substance, it is treated differently from other drugs in this category.

 Penalties for marijuana crimes include: